PC-Ngumoha/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Contains the function `fizzbuzz` which reproduces the classic `FizzBuzz` algorithm for a sample of numbers from `1` to `100`.

 ### 100-print_tebahpla.py
-prints the alphabet in reverse, alternating between lowercase and uppercase letters.
+Prints the alphabet in reverse, alternating between lowercase and uppercase letters.

 ### 101-remove_char_at.py
-removes a character at a specific index in a string.
+Removes a character at a specific index in a string.

+### 102-magic_calculation.py
+A function that performs a calculation similar to (my interpretation of) the calculation performed by the bytecode illustrated.